vudung45/FaceRTC/readme.md

   WebRTC is a free, open-source project that provides web browsers and mobile applications with real-time communication via simple application programming interfaces.

-  I handle the communication from the client to the server by creating a Peer to Peer connection, making both the server and the client to behave as nodes in the p2p connection.
-The client would be sending stream of Webcam images to the server via WebRTC.
-The server will then process those images (performs face detection and facial recognition), and send the results back to the client.
+# Implementation
+ - Utilize WebRTC to establish a p2p connection between client web browser and server.
+ - Client sends stream of camera images to the backend service.
+Those images are later asynchronously processed.
+ - Detection&Recognition results are then sent back to the webbrowser for presentation accordingly.

 ## Todo list: